whearn17/S2076-MinecraftScanner/README.md

                         Number of threads for scanning -t HOST_TIMEOUT, --host-timeout HOST_TIMEOUT
-                        Number of seconds to wait for host to respond
+                        Number of seconds to wait for host to respond -pg, --postgres       Enable export of server list to PostgreSQL
 ```

 ## Postgres